 Section 2210.107 requires the Association to report every two months to its Board of Directors and annually to the Governor, Lt.
 Governor, Legislature and TDI the extent to which the Association met the objectives outlined in the About This Report section.
-TWIA continues to comply with these requirements, most recently with the submission of the May 31 Annual Report Card, the September 30 Interim Report Card, and the November 30 Interim Report Card.
+TWIA continues to comply with these requirements, most recently with the submission of the September 30, November 30, and January 31 Interim Report Card.